zahraaliaghazadeh/Note-Taker/README.md

 In order to use this application you can use this [link](https://notetakingappyalda.herokuapp.com/) , You would add a title and a note.
 Then you click the save buton and it will save your notes.
 You can then use the trash button to delete a note.

 ## Features
-* Feature 1: The user can save notes using this app.
+* Feature 1: The user can save or delete notes using this app.
 * Feature 2: This project is using express npm package.